SSWConsulting/SSW.Rules.Content/rules/relational-database-design/rule.md

 - [Database Normalization](https://www.ssw.com.au/rules/database-normalization)
 - [Entity Relationship Diagrams (ERDs)](https://www.ssw.com.au/rules/erds)

 Database normalization and ERDs are the core tools needed to perform good relational database design.
-If misapplied, it can have disastrous consequences with far-reaching effects.
+If misapplied, they can have disastrous consequences with far-reaching effects.
 For example, once you start putting data into a table, it becomes significantly harder to fix since you now have a data migration problem.
 That's why getting database design right the first time is vital.